gosh-sh/docs/docs/acki-nacki/connection-to-network/quick-start-tvm-cli.md

 ## **What's next?**

-Congratulations, тow your contract is up and running!
+Congratulations, now your contract is up and running!
 Now, you can get acquainted with:

 * [Solidity API for TVM](https://github.com/gosh-sh/TON-Solidity-Compiler/blob/master/API.md)